Must Visit National Parks on a Forest Holiday

 Breath-taking views from loch to mountain

-A land of ups and downs, Snowdonia’s nine mountain ranges make for a varied landscape.
+A land of ups and downs, Snowdonia’s nine mountain ranges make for a varied and often rugged landscape.
+Stretching from Conwy in the north east to Aberdyfi in the south west, Snowdonia National Park covers over 2,132 square kilometres .
 While there’s plenty of ways to discover this National Park, surely gorge walking must be one of the most exciting?

 Near to: Beddgelert